18 - 19 October 2024

 The Islam and Liberty Network (L) Foundation is a network of researchers, academics and public intellectuals committed to demonstrate the consistency of universal values of freedoms with Islam through scholarly research and public dialogue.
 Founded in 2011, and governed by an international council, ILNF is registered as a Labuan foundation in Malaysia.
 The mission of the Foundation is “to advance the understanding of religious, political and economic freedom for peace and prosperity in Muslim majority countries and beyond.”

-Our work has particularly remained focused on Muslim majority countries, but it has also intellectually engaged other societies particularly where Islam and Muslim communities have been criticised for a perceived threat to a liberal conduct and a free society, as well as have been challenged for their civil and individual rights.
+ILN's work has particularly remained focused on Muslim majority countries, but it has also intellectually engaged other societies particularly where Islam and Muslim communities have been criticised for a perceived threat to a liberal conduct and a free society, as well as have been challenged for their civil and individual rights.

-The Islam and Liberty International Conference is our flagship event which offers opportunities to scholars and researchers around the world to present original work on these themes.
+The Islam and Liberty International Conference is ILN's flagship event which offers opportunities to scholars and researchers around the world to present original work on these themes.
 The 11th International Conference by the Islam and Liberty Network (L) Foundation seeks to find intellectual and academic arguments for building civil and political institutions for a free society in the Muslim world and beyond.

 Building Hypotheses